Mary Anne MacLeod Trump: Marriage, family and activities

 The family lived in Jamaica, Queens, and later specifically in Jamaica Estates.
-At first, the couple lived in the house of MacLeod's mother-in-law, but by 1940 had become upwardly mobile, with their own household featuring a Scottish domestic servant.
-According to family biographer Harry Hurt III, MacLeod spent time collecting coins from laundry machines in apartment buildings owned by the family; this has also been claimed by MacLeod's children about Fred Trump's mother, Elizabeth, as well as by Donald about himself.
+At first, the couple lived in the house of MacLeod's mother-in-law, Elizabeth.
+By 1940 they had become upwardly mobile and hired a Scottish maid.
+According to family biographer Harry Hurt III, MacLeod spent time collecting coins from laundry machines in apartment buildings owned by the family; this has also been claimed by MacLeod's children about Fred Trump's mother as well as by Donald about himself.

 MacLeod raised her children in the Presbyterian faith of her upbringing; on January 20, 2017, incoming U.S. President Donald Trump took his inaugural oath of office using a copy of the Revised Standard Version Bible given to him by his mother in 1955 when he graduated from a Presbyterian Sunday school.
 MacLeod drove a Rolls-Royce with the vanity plates that bore her initials, "MMT".